phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

   For interval, `! (?endDate >= ?beginDate )`
 </div>

-Referring back to **Figure 1**,   the reference start and end dates are not directly attached to either an Animal Subject or that Subject's Reference Interval IRI.
+Referring back to [**Figure 1**](#figure1), the reference start and end dates are not directly attached to either an Animal Subject or that Subject's Reference Interval IRI.
 This indirect connection makes the comparison of the two date values more complex, so SHACL-SPARQL is used in place of SHACL-Core.
 The SPARQL query is written to find cases where the end date is NOT greater than or equal to the start date.

 <pre class="shacl">
 :SD1002RuleShape a sh:NodeShape ;
  sh:targetClass study:ReferenceInterval ;
  sh:sparql [
   a              sh:SPARQLConstraint ;
+  sh:name        "sd1002" ;
+  sh:description "SEND-IG 3.0 Rule SD1002.
+Reference Interval start date on or before end date." ;
   sh:message     "RFSTDTC is after RFENDTC";
   sh:prefixes [
     sh:declare [ sh:prefix "time" ;
       sh:namespace "http://www.w3.org/2006/time#"^^xsd:anyURI ;